 B. Scheduling of the General Examination

-When the Supervisory Committee feels that the student is ready to take the General Examination, the chairperson presents to the Director of the Doctoral Program the Request for the General Examination for the Doctor’s Degree signed by all members of the Supervisory Committee.
+When the Supervisory Committee feels that the student is ready to take the General Examination, the student submits a request for General Examination to the Director of the Doctoral Program via the MyGrad online portal.
 This form formally requests that the student be permitted to take the qualifying oral examination for admission to candidacy on a proposed date at least three weeks subsequent to the date of application.
 The Director’s approval is based upon the student having satisfied the residency requirements of the Graduate School and completed the course work and written area examinations designated in his or her program.
 The Director of the Doctoral Program transmits the approved application along with a memorandum requesting the scheduling of the General Examination in time for the Graduate School to check the student’s file and publish the date of the examination in Official Notices.
+Once approval has been granted by the Graduate School, the Supervisory Committee will be notified by the Graduate Program Office.

 C. Format of the General Examination

-The Business School has adopted the convention of having the General Examination be a defense of the dissertation proposal.
+The Foster School has adopted the convention of having the General Examination be a defense of the dissertation proposal.
 However, members of the Supervisory Committee are free to ask other questions.

 The Doctoral Program Office will announce the General Examination at least one week in advance and invite faculty and Ph.D. students to attend.
 Copies of the student’s dissertation proposal must be available for interested faculty and Ph.D. students in the department office and the Doctoral Program Office one week in advance of the exam.